B18a/42_ft_printf/README.md

   Project - ft_printf
 </h1>

-The goal of this project is to recreate the printf() function in C, focusing on implementing a variadic function called ft_printf().
-This project will enhance programming skills and requires a well-structured, extensible codebase.
-Participants will handle specific format conversions and must adhere to strict coding norms to avoid errors.
-Successfully completing the project will allow students to integrate ft_printf() into their libft for future assignments.
-The project includes mandatory and bonus components, with evaluation based on functionality and compliance with guidelines.
+The project aims to recreate the printf() function in C through a custom variadic function called ft_printf().
+It focuses on specific format conversions and requires adherence to coding norms to avoid errors.
+Successful completion allows integration into the student's libft for future projects.
+Evaluation includes both mandatory and optional bonus components.

 *Summary generated with chatgpt